Layers Toolbox

 Links and Nodes

-The Topology Toolbox enables users to change the appearance of their topology graph and display information important to them.
-The toolbox is organized into two categories: links and layers.
+The Layers Toolbox enables users to change the appearance of their topology graph and display information important to them.
+The toolbox is organized into two categories: Links and Nodes.

 Links